-Tiger’s veterinarian took matters into his own hands and contacted The Fuzzy Pet Foundation for help.
-The organization took custody of Tiger and got him a set of Eddie’s Wheels to keep him mobile.
+Tiger’s vet took matters into his own hands and contacted The Fuzzy Pet Foundation for help.
+The group took over custody and got a dog wheelchair from Eddie’s Wheels to keep him mobile.
 They took charge of his ongoing care.
 And while they focused on his rehabilitation, Sheila and others at TFPF hoped one day Tiger would find a new home.

 Sheila explained what happened next

-“After Tiger’s story made multiple news headlines, Team TFPF received an out of this world application from Julie, a former veterinary technician now currently a registered nurse (RN), in Atlanta, GA.
-She stumbled on one of the news links on Facebook and clicked on it after seeing Tiger’s cute little photo.
-She read about his abandonment and his physical challenges, and knew she had the heart and skills to love and properly care for a paralyzed and incontinent dog.
+“After Tiger’s story made multiple news headlines, TFPF received an out of this world application from Julie, a former veterinary technician now currently a registered nurse (RN), in Atlanta, GA.
+She stumbled on one of the news links and clicked on it after seeing Tiger’s cute face.
+She read about his abandonment and his physical challenges, and knew she had the heart and skills to love and properly care for a paralyzed and incontinent dog.”

 Here’s an excerpt from Julie’s e-mail that brought us to tears: ‘I would love to see Tiger reach his full potential.
 And, if he never changes, he is perfect the way he is.
 Medically I am prepared to handle whatever needs Tiger may have… He deserves a wonderful rest of his life filled with love and acceptance and dignity.
 I can offer all to Tiger.’